Tennessee in the American Civil War: Aftermath

 In January 1865, a convention tasked with choosing delegates for a proposed constitutional convention decided it had the power to propose amendments to the Tennessee state constitution and present them for ratification in an election.
 Dominated by pro-Union forces allied with Military Governor Andrew Johnson, the convention proposed two constitutional amendments, one abolishing slavery and involuntary servitude unless imposed as punishment for a crime, and one repudiating the state's allegiance with the Confederate States of America.
-Both amendments were passed by voters on February 22, 1865.
+Both amendments were passed by voters on February 22, 1865, and subsequently went into effect later in April to May of the same year as the war was coming to a close.

 (A new proposed constitutional amendment that will go before the voters in 2022 will abolish slavery as a punishment for crime and remove it from the state constitution.)

 After the war, the state legislature ratified the Fourteenth Amendment to the United States Constitution on July 18, 1866, and was the first state readmitted to the Union on July 24, 1866.
-Because it ratified the Fourteenth Amendment, Tennessee was the only state that seceded from the Union that did not have a military governor during Reconstruction, nor was it part of any of the Reconstruction military districts.
-This did not placate those unhappy with the Confederate defeat.
+Because it ratified the Fourteenth Amendment, Tennessee was the only state that seceded from the Union that did not have a military governor during Reconstruction, nor was it part of any of the Reconstruction military districts, even though this did not placate those unhappy with the Confederate defeat.
+However, Tennessee was put under martial law during Reconstruction in 1869 to 1870 by then Governor Parson Brownlow through the Enforcement Acts mostly due to the growing threat of the Ku Klux Klan throughout the state.

 Many white Tennesseans resisted efforts to expand suffrage and other civil rights to the freedmen.

 For generations, white Tennesseans had been raised to believe that slavery was justified.
 Some could not accept that their former slaves were now equal under the law.
 When the state Supreme Court upheld the constitutionality of African American suffrage in 1867, the reaction became stronger.
 The Nashville Republican Banner on January 4, 1868, published an editorial calling for a revolutionary movement of white Southerners to unseat the one-party state rule imposed by the Republican Party and restore the legal inferiority of the region's black population.